Timothy603/Timothy603.github.io/README.md

 [View Interactive Maps](https://timothy603.github.io/)

 ## Map Descriptions
-- **Under 18 Map**: Displays demographic data for individuals under the age of 18.
+- **Under 18 Map**: Displays the percentage of the total population under 18 years old.
-- **Over 65 Map**: Displays demographic data for individuals over the age of 65.
+- **Over 65 Map**: Displays the percentage of the total population 65 years old and older.
-- **Median Income Map**: Shows the median income data for different regions.
+- **Median Income Map**: Shows the median income data for each tract.

 The maps are displayed with a tabbed interface that allows you to switch between views conveniently.